hchen135/haomin-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an Applied Research Scientist in Ericsson working in Ericsson Digital Human (EDH) for interpretable video translation.
+I am a Machine Learning Engineer in ByteDance working in machine auditing for TikTok Shop products.
 I graduated as a Computer Science Ph.D. from Johns Hopkins University with a background in interpretable computer vision systems for medical image analysis with human-computer interaction, image classification, object detection, and segmentation.
 I have rich experience with whole slide images, CT scans, and X-rays.
 I am the first author of Nature partner journal paper.
 I have excellent communication skills and ability to work on multi-disciplinary teams.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.